calvyntwh/kubernetes-stateful-scaling-demo/KUSTOMIZE_DECISION.md

 ## 🎯 **Conclusion**

-Kustomize provides the **perfect balance** of:
+Kustomize provides the **perfect solution** for this educational project:
-- ✅ **Simplicity** for educational use
+- ✅ **Simplicity** - Easy to understand and use
-- ✅ **Power** for environment management
+- ✅ **Power** - Environment management without complexity
-- ✅ **Transparency** for learning
+- ✅ **Transparency** - Students see exactly what's deployed
-- ✅ **Best practices** for Kubernetes
+- ✅ **Best practices** - Modern Kubernetes configuration management

-The implementation successfully demonstrates both **scaling failures** and **proper configuration management** - exactly what this educational project needs.
+By focusing entirely on Kustomize, this demo teaches both **scaling failures** and **proper configuration management** - exactly what this educational project needs without the confusion of multiple approaches.

 ---

-**Bottom Line**: Kustomize transforms this demo from a single-environment example into a comprehensive lesson on Kubernetes configuration management while keeping the focus on the core scaling concepts.
+**Bottom Line**: This streamlined Kustomize implementation transforms the demo from a basic scaling example into a comprehensive lesson on modern Kubernetes practices while keeping the focus clear and educational.